bioinfwithjudith/sourmash_tutorial/README.md

 `sourmash compare sample_001.fna.singleton.sig sample_002.fna.singleton.sig --containment --csv compare.singleton.sig.csv`

-## Report overall similarity percentages using sourmash search
+## Search and report overall similarity percentages using sourmash search

 Maybe you would like to report the percent of how much there is of one sample in another sample.